 As in the US, Rhode Skin is exclusive to the rhodeskin.com website and offers free shipping to the UK when you spend over £95.

 How much does Rhode Skin cost?

 The cheapest product from the range is the brand's iconic Peptide Lip Treatment, which will set you back £16 and comes in three scents (read: flavours, as you will be licking them off constantly.
 What?
-They taste insanely good): watermelon, salted caramel, unscented, vanilla – which tastes like a fancy birthday cake from an East London bakery – and their newly launched limited edition strawberry glaze (it's a collaboration with Krispy Kreme, so you know it's gotta be good).
+They taste insanely good): watermelon, salted caramel, unscented, vanilla – which tastes like a fancy birthday cake from an East London bakery (if you know, you know)

-The famous Peptide Glazing Fluid (AKA, a doughnut glaze in a bottle), the Barrier Restore Cream and the newest Glazing Milk all come in at £29, while the entire kit is priced at £95.
+The famous Peptide Glazing Fluid (AKA, a doughnut glaze in a bottle), the Barrier Restore Cream and the Glazing Milk all come in at £29, with the entire kit priced at £95.
 Meanwhile, the new Pineapple Refresh Daily Cleanser will set you back £28.

 My review of Rhode Skin

-As previously mentioned, I managed to get my grubby little mitts on some samples before it launched, and in the name of beauty, have been trying the entire range out diligently every day (often twice a day) over the course of six weeks (you can thank me later).
+As previously mentioned, I managed to get my grubby little mitts on some samples before it launched, and in the name of beauty, have been trying the entire range out diligently every day (often twice a day) for six weeks (you can thank me later).

 Spoiler: I really wouldn't skip on any of them, but here's my review breakdown of each product:

 Considering Hailey is all about flawless skin, I was shocked to see a cleanser wasn't in the line-up when Rhode first launched (you can't get clear skin without properly cleansing, after all), but thankfully, she's now rectified that situation.